MicroEJ/docs/KernelDeveloperGuide/applicationSecurityPolicy.rst

    }

-2. Associate an instance of this `FeaturePermissionCheckDelegate`_ subclass with the [Permission](https://repository.microej.com/javadoc/microej_5.x/apis/java/security/Permission.html) to be checked (like `NetPermission` in the example below) by means of the security manager.
+2. Associate an instance of this `FeaturePermissionCheckDelegate`_ subclass with the `java.security.Permission`_ to be checked (like ``NetPermission`` in the example below) by means of the security manager.

 .. code-block:: java